Semi-supervised Contrastive Learning Using Partial Label Information: Related Work

 $\Pi$-Model encourages consistency between multiple predictions of the same example under the perturbations of data augmentation or dropout.
 The loss term penalizes the distance between the model's prediction of two perturbations of the same sample \cite{laine2016temporal,sajjadi2016regularization}.

-Mean Teacher builds on $\Pi$-Model by stabilizing the target for unlabeled samples.
+Mean Teacher \cite{tarvainen2017mean} builds on $\Pi$-Model by stabilizing the target for unlabeled samples.
 The target for unlabeled samples is generated from a teacher model using the exponential moving average of the student model's weights.
-This allows information to be aggregated after every step rather than after every epoch \cite{tarvainen2017mean}.
+This allows information to be aggregated after every step rather than after every epoch.

 Virtual Adversarial Training (VAT) approximates a tiny perturbation which, if added to unlabeled sample $x$, would most significantly change the resulting prediction without altering the underlying class \cite{miyato2018virtual}.
-VAT can be used in place of or in addition to data augmentation, and is not domain specific.
+VAT can be used in place of or in addition to data augmentation.

-Pseudo-labeling uses the prediction function to repeatedly update the class probabilities for an unlabeled sample during training.
-Probabilities that are higher than some selected threshold are treated as targets in the loss function, but typically the unlabeled portion of the loss is regulated by another hyperparameter \cite{lee2013pseudo}.
+Pseudo-labeling uses the prediction function to repeatedly update the class probabilities for an unlabeled sample during training \cite{lee2013pseudo}.
+Probabilities that are higher than a selected threshold are treated as targets in the loss function, but typically the unlabeled portion of the loss is regulated by another hyperparameter \cite{lee2013pseudo}.

 MixUp creates augmented data by forming linear interpolations between examples.
-If the two source examples have different labels, the new label is also an interpolation of the two \cite{zhang2017mixup}.
+If the two source examples have different labels, the new label is an interpolation of the two \cite{zhang2017mixup}.

 MixMatch was developed by taking key aspects of dominant semi-supervised methods and incorporating them in to a single algorithm.
 The key steps are augmenting all examples, guessing low-entropy labels for unlabeled data, and then applying MixUp to provide more interpolated examples between labeled, unlabeled, and augmeted data (using the guessed labels for unlabeled data) \cite{berthelot2019mixmatch}.